Missing Believed Killed: Plot

-On his father's birthday James makes it to the Morning Room to surprise him.
-Hazel is concerned, noting that Dr. Foley has requested that James remain in bed for ten weeks, but James dismisses the doctor's ability to appreciate the psychological impact of his experiences after he was injured.
-He and Hazel appear to mend their fences after some rocky times in their relationship, with James expressing profound gratitude at being surrounded by "good care and attention, and love."
-He requests that Hazel leave him and his father alone when Richard returns, and Richard expresses joy at seeing James up and in the Morning Room.
+On his father's birthday, James makes it to the Morning Room to surprise him.
+Hazel is concerned, noting that Dr. Foley asked James to remain in bed for ten weeks, but James dismisses the doctor's ability to appreciate the psychological impact of his experiences after he was injured.
+He and Hazel appear to mend fences after some rocky times in their relationship, with James expressing profound gratitude at being surrounded by "good care and attention, and love."
+He asks Hazel to leave him and his father alone when Richard returns, and Richard expresses joy at seeing James up and in the Morning Room.
 James then tells his father about his ten days missing; a German officer was patrolling the battlefield after the conflict, shooting wounded soldiers.
 He stopped at the shell hole in which James was lying, raised his weapon, but then lowered it and looked in James's eyes.
 This gives James enough time to unholster his own pistol and shoot the German soldier in the head, but not before feeling an intense connection with the soldier.
-After ultimately spending three days in the shell hole, he is taken captive and moved to a German dressing station, but he wanders out into the smoke and chaos in a fevered attempt to escape the chatter of the prisoner in the bed next to him.
+After ultimately spending three days in the shell hole, he is taken captive and moved to a German dressing station, but wanders out into the smoke and chaos in a fevered attempt to escape the chatter of the prisoner in bed next to him.
 He wanders for an indeterminate time before being picked up at a Canadian dressing station.
-Richard is able to fill in this gap for him and explain that the Canadians transferred him to Georgina's hospital.
-James also says that he felt his mother's presence while in the shell hole.
+Richard is able to fill in this gap and explains that the Canadians transferred him to Georgina's hospital.
+James also says he felt his mother's presence while in the shell hole.

 The episode ends with James emotionally and physically broken.
 His encounter with the German soldier leaves him tormented by the feeling that he should have been the one who died, and his few minutes in the morning room plus a glass of champagne leave him giddy and unable to continue to hold himself upright, so Richard helps him up the stairs and back to bed.